 Linda Wilshusen writes this blog in an attempt to understand herself, her fellow human primates, & everyday life on the home planet by sharing information from the ever-changing & fascinating offerings of science.
 Her planetary neighborhood is Santa Cruz, California, more specifically the unincorporated urban community of Live Oak, across the railroad tracks and up the street from Schwan Lake & Twin Lakes State Beach.
 She’s worked as a planner for over 35 years, including serving as executive director of a regional transportation agency for nearly two decades.
 She has a degree in anthropology from the University of California, Santa Cruz, & is a life-long student of primate evolution.
 Her husband is an esteemed workaholic community college dean; she loves having her daughter & family nearby, & more often enjoys learning about the human primate by spending time with grandson Dante than by staring at a computer screen.
 Email me anytime: liveoaklinda at gmail dot com.

-- 7 billion 1970's aging art beatles beer biodiversity bonobo California ceiling art central coast chimpanzee climate change continental drift defekto desalination drought Dryococelus australis dust everyday life evolution extinction female primate fish Frasier future scary mind global warming grandmas high school memories highway widening hominin homo erectus human evolution human primate Jeffery Bartholet Live Oak Avenue meditation Mexican food middle east old age primate sahara dust Santa Cruz Santa Cruz Branch Rail Line Schwan Lake Park science scientific american shedding sixth extinction St. Patrick's Day sustainable fishing Timothy Egan tree lobster water whole earth restaurant
+- 7 billion 1970's aging art beatles beer biodiversity bonobo California ceiling art central coast chimpanzee climate change continental drift defekto desalination drought Dryococelus australis dust everyday life evolution extinction female primate fish Frasier future scary mind global warming grandmas happy new year high school memories highway widening hominin homo erectus human evolution human primate Jeffery Bartholet Live Oak Avenue meditation Mexican food middle east old age primate sahara dust Santa Cruz Santa Cruz Branch Rail Line Schwan Lake Park science scientific american shedding sixth extinction St. Patrick's Day sustainable fishing tree lobster water whole earth restaurant